RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

     $ ceylon test --test='function com.acme.foo.bar::baz' com.acme.foo/1.0.0

-More details about this command can be found
+More details about this command can be found [here](/documentation/current/reference/tool/ceylon/subcommands/ceylon-test.html).
-[here](/documentation/current/reference/tool/ceylon/subcommands/ceylon-test.html).

 ## Next version

-In upcoming version, we will introduce another improvements.
+In the next version, we will introduce other improvements.

-There will be test suite annotation, which allow combine several tests or test suites and run them together.
+There will be a test suite annotation, which allows you to combine several tests or test suites to run them together:

 <!-- try: -->
     testSuite({`class YodaTest`,